m-rahman-asif/SayaraHubApp-Flutter/README.md

 ## Screenshots

-Screenshots are provided in the "in_app_screenshots" folder.
+Screenshots of the functioning app are provided in the "in_app_screenshots" folder.

 ---